jamescherti/minimal-emacs.d/README.md

   :ensure nil
   :commands outline-minor-mode
   :hook
-  ((emacs-lisp-mode . outline-minor-mode)
-   ;; Use " ▼" instead of the default ellipsis "..." for folded text to make ;; folds more visually distinctive and readable.
+  (;; Use " ▼" instead of the default ellipsis "..." for folded text to make ;; folds more visually distinctive and readable.
    (outline-minor-mode
     .